Kimberly McCullough

-Kimberly Anne McCullough (born March 5, 1978) is an American actress and television director.
+Kimberly McCullough is an American actress and television director.
 She is best known for her role as Robin Scorpio on the soap opera General Hospital, a role which she originated at age seven, playing the character on and off from 1985 to 2000 and 2004 to 2018, in addition to 2021.
 She has subsequently taken a step back from acting in order to focus on directing.

 McCullough has also played the character in one episode of the GH spinoff Port Charles, and in a few episodes of All My Children.
 In 2007 and 2008, she portrayed Robin as one of the leading characters in the primetime GH spinoff, General Hospital: Night Shift.

 McCullough is also an ABC Director Fellow, shadowing other directors.

 Career

 In 1985, after failing to land a role on the TV sitcom Webster, McCullough auditioned for the role of Robin Scorpio, the 6-year-old daughter of Robert Scorpio (Tristan Rogers) and Anna Devane (director/actress Finola Hughes).
 The producers made her audition 12 times but eventually gave her the part and her role became a popular success.

 In the fall of 1985, McCullough made her debut during the Asian Quarter storyline, which showcased her acting skills alongside veteran actor Keye Luke through the majority of the storyline.
 In 1989 at the age of 11, McCullough won her first Daytime Emmy Award, for "Outstanding Juvenile Female in a Drama Series".
 One of her most memorable storylines began in 1995, when her teenage character contracted HIV after having unprotected sex with her boyfriend Stone, who was unknowingly infected with the virus and later died of AIDS.
 She won a second Daytime Emmy in 1996 for this storyline, once again for "Outstanding Younger Leading Actress in a Drama Series".
 In 1996, she took a short break from playing the character when she went off to college for a brief stint at New York University Tisch School of the Arts from 1996 to 1997, although she never graduated or received a degree from the university.
 On General Hospital, Robin Scorpio was also written out for the same reason, except the character was attending Yale University to study medicine.
 Unlike many soap opera characters, her character of Robin Scorpio has never been "sorased" but has aged in real time along with McCullough.